 5. Decide how to build your app

-There are certainly lots of tools out there that you can use to build your own app.
+There are certainly lots of tools out there that you can use to build your own community app.
 How confident do you feel doing that?
 There is also the option of using third-party software with help or hiring a developer/development firm to create it.

 6. Pick your colors and designs